Zac Sammour

 Public International Law

-Zac has a growing PIL practice, both in domestic courts and international courts and tribunals.
+Zac has extensive experience dealing with public international law issues in both domestic and international courts and tribunals.
 His recent work includes:

-• Acting for Guyana in Venezuela v Guyana, contentious proceedings before the ICJ concerning the boundary between those two states.
-Zac is led by Paul Reichler and Phillippe Sands KC, again working with a number of colleagues outside of chambers.
+- Venezuela v Guyana, Zac acts for Guyana in contentious proceedings before the ICJ concerning the boundary between it and Venezuela.
+Zac is led by Paul Reichler and Phillippe Sands KC, again working with a number of colleagues within and outside of chambers.

-• Acting for Al Haq in Al Haq v Secretary of State for Business and Trade, a challenge to the SSBT’s decision not to suspend arms licenses to Israel during the ongoing war in Gaza.
-That challenge raises complex questions of IHL and IHRL, together with issues under the Genocide Convention and Arms Trade Treaty.
+- Al Haq v Secretary of State for Business and Trade.
+Zac acted for Al Haq in its challenge to the SSBT’s decision not to suspend arms licenses for the supply of F-35 parts to Israel during the ongoing war in Gaza.
+Zac undertook the oral advocacy at the hearing before the Divisional Court on the Geneva Conventions, Genocide Convention and Articles of State Responsibility.

 Zac was involved in human rights litigation conducted in a key African jurisdiction which raised a number of important public international law and human rights law issues, and which ended successfully for his client at appellate level.